Are Chiropractors Doctors? (UK, 2026)

 Many people wonder what the difference is between a chiropractor and a medical doctor, especially when both might use the title “doctor” in some form.
 While both are healthcare professionals, their training, scope of practice, and roles in the UK healthcare system are very different.

-A chiropractor focuses on the assessment, diagnosis, and treatment of musculoskeletal conditions, particularly those involving the spine, joints, and nervous system.
+A chiropractor treats musculoskeletal concerns.
+Specifically focuses on the assessment, diagnosis, and treatment of musculoskeletal conditions, particularly those involving the spine, joints, and nervous system.
 Chiropractors do have more training in the taking and reading of musculoskeletal (MSK) x-rays and musculoskeletal diagnosis and treatment than a GP, but they cannot advise or prescribe on medication, or anything outside the MSK field.

 Should I See a Chiropractor or a GP for Back Pain?

-Chiropractors, osteopaths and physiotherapists are usually better for ‘normal’ injuries such as sciatica, disc, joint irritation, muscle aches and pains.
-We recommend seeking out an individual that aligns with your goals and preferences as there is a huge variation within the professions and two chiropractors might work very differently, and a physio and a chiropractor might be more similar depending on the individuals.
+Chiropractors, osteopaths and physiotherapists have more training for ‘normal’ injuries such as sciatica, disc, joint irritation, muscle aches and pains.
+We always recommend seeking out an individual that aligns with your goals and preferences as there is a huge variation within the professions and two chiropractors might work very differently, and a physio and a chiropractor might be more similar depending on the individuals.

 Case triaging, diagnosis and management of a mid-back pain patient as a chiropractor: